SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/grammatical-feature/encoded-in-specific-pos/mainly-related-to-verbs.md

 ## grammatical person

-»⟮Grammatical person⟯« is ⟮＿the grammatical feature category＿⟯ that encodes various sememe(s)/semantic features related to ⟮＿personal deixis＿⟯.
+»⟮Grammatical person⟯« is ⟮＿the top-level grammatical feature category＿⟯ that encodes various sememe(s)/semantic features related to ⟮＿personal deixis＿⟯.
 ⟮＿Grammatical person＿⟯ is most frequently realized in ⟮personal pronouns⟯ and ⟮verbs⟯ ^but sometimes also in other places
 ⟮Most languages⟯ distinguish ⟮three⟯ ⟮＿grammatical person＿⟯ ⟮＿grammemes＿⟯.